HenBarper/GraphQL/README.md

 - Resolver functions can take in three arguments
     - `resolver_function(parent, args, context)`
         - Parent - the parent resolver function in the hierarchy
+            - In this example we've replaced parent with '_' because we won't be using it just yet
         - Args - Any query variable sent with the query
         - Context(optional) - Used for spying context variables across all of our resolvers, auth info etc...
+            - We've left this parameter out because we aren't using it in this example
 - We add the following to our index.js to our resolvers variable in the query
 ```
 review(_, args) {